 Within ten (10) business days after receipt of notice of a decision of the Administrative Review Board, the complaining student organization shall have the right to appeal to the President of the University.
-To do so, the organization shall give written notification to the Vice President for Student Advancement of its intention to appeal to the President of the University.
-Late notices of intent to appeal will be accepted or rejected by the Vice President for Student Advancement after hearing the organization's reason for late submission.
+To do so, the organization shall give written notification to the Senior Vice President and Chief Operating Officer of its intention to appeal to the President of the University.
+Late notices of intent to appeal will be accepted or rejected by the Senior Vice President and Chief Operating Officer after hearing the organization's reason for late submission.
 The entire record of the prior proceedings and all evidence previously presented shall be automatically transmitted to the President of the University.
 The organization may, at its discretion, submit additional written evidence, which is relevant to the issue or issues before the President.
-The Vice President for Student Advancement or their representative will be present at this hearing.
+The Senior Vice President and Chief Operating Officer or their agent will be present at this hearing.
 The President of the University may, at his discretion, take any one of the following actions: